-Since coming onto the market in mid 2016, the NoCable 50 has very good reviews for an indoor amplified antenna for what is a very difficult market to be in.
-Antennas such as the NoCable 50 are marketing in areas that could probably use an outdoor antenna, but are usually within range of most of a home's local channels.
-This explains the slightly poorer rating than it's sister, the non-amplified NoCable 30.
+The NoCable Indoor TV Antenna is the next generation of the widely popular NoCable 50, which had excellent reviews for an indoor amplified antenna for what is a very difficult market to be in.
+Antennas such as the NoCable Indoor are marketing in areas that could probably use an outdoor antenna, but are usually within range of most of a home's local channels.

 It also comes with a very typical 12-foot long premium coaxial cable that can be disconnected if longer lengths are needed.
 It is reversible (white on one side, black on the other) and has an enormous support structure behind it at NoCable.org.